NicholasSutanto/nicholassutanto.github.io/index.md

 <a href="https://github.com/NicholasSutanto/grocery-manager">Grocery Manager Program</a> (October 2017-December 2017)

 * Course Project
+    * A program that allows the user to enter, delete and view groceries added to the “cart”.
     * Team project with a group of three
     * Java